ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Age.md

 ##### age

 * The age as ISO8601 string.

 * example:

 ```
-'age' : "P56Y"
+'age' : "P12Y"
 ```

 ##### age_class

-* The age of the object (e.g. individual at tome of a biosample collection), as Ontology_class.
+* The age of the subject (e.g. individual at the onset of a phenotype), as Ontology_class.
 Corresponding to the use of "age of onset" in HPO.

 * example:

 ```
 'age_class' : {
-  'id' => 'HP:0003621',
+  'label' => 'Juvenile onset',
-  'label' => 'Juvenile onset'
+  'id' => 'HP:0003621'
 }
 ```